-The basic functions of the TIVM compressor/ expander (kinematics, pressure, flow) have been demonstrated; however, development and qualification of specific seals, flow ports, and lowfriction materials are required to meet the performance requirements.
+The basic functions of the TIVM compressor/ expander (kinematics, pressure, flow) have been demonstrated, however development and qualification of specific seals, flow ports and low friction materials are required to meet the performance requirements.

-During 2003, Mechanology focused on the use of simplified feature tests to allow rapid, efficient characterization of a broad range of design options for later inclusion in a full TIVM device.
-The initial simplified tests used a Single Vane Test device to measure the leakage and friction characteristics of candidate vane seal designs.
+During the past year Mechanology focused on the integration of a broad range of design options into the hardware for a full TIVM device.
+The initial simplified tests from the single vane test provided a measure of the leakage and friction characteristics of candidate vane seal designs.

 Definition of the vane surface configurations required for a specific TIVM can be accomplished through an iterative process developed by Mechanology.
-With sufficient iterations, a very good meshing surface solution can be obtained, as evidenced by the generic TIVM prototype vanes.
+With sufficient iterations a very good meshing surface solution can be obtained, as evidenced by the generic TIVM prototype vanes.
 However, this process is quite time consuming.
-Mechanology is developing alternate mathematical approaches to develop a more efficient surface design methodology and facilitate manufacturing.

-Low-friction materials are necessary for the intersecting vanes to realize the predicted energy efficiency of the TIVM compressor/expander.
-Additionally, these materials must have sufficiently low wear under the TIVM operating conditions to perform acceptably during a 6,000-hour lifetime.
+Mechanology has developed and applied an alternate mathematical approach to develop a more efficient surface design methodology and facilitate manufacturing.
+Low friction materials are necessary for the intersecting vanes to realize the predicted energy efficiency of the TIVM compressor/expander.
+Additionally, these materials must have sufficiently low wear under the TIVM operating conditions to perform acceptably during a 6,000 hour lifetime.
 Several candidate material pairs and potential coatings have been identified based on published data.
 To qualify materials for the TIVM, standard laboratory friction and wear tests are being performed.
-Successful materials are being tested in the Single Vane Test rig and, subsequently, the best materials will be used in a TIVM prototype.
+Successful materials are being tested in the single vane test rig and subsequently the best materials will be used in a TIVM prototype.